Can Dogs Eat Zinc?

 Yes, the consumption of zinc supplements is safe for the canine.
 It has been proved in experimental research that the oral supplements prepared for the consumption of the canine are very effective in improving the health of the skin and coat of the canine.

-Thus based on this, it can be said that if the dog owner gives this to the canine for a better coat and shiny fur for the puppy, then it will be ok for its health.
+Thus, based on this, if the dog owner gives this to the canine for a better coat and shiny fur for the puppy, then it will be okay for its health.

-But the fact that the owner has to take care of the pills should be crushed before giving the canine as the consumption of the entire pill can lead to choking hazards.
+However, the fact that the owner has to take care of the pills should be crushed before giving the canine, as the consumption of the entire pill can lead to choking hazards.

 Can Dogs Eat Zinc Oxide?

-No, the consumption of zinc oxide by the canine is not at all preferred.
-This is because its consumption often leads to digestive issues and stomach upsets.
+Conventional canines using zinc oxide are preferred because their consumption often leads to digestive issues and stomach upsets.

 As per the research, dogs who accidentally consume zinc oxide are affected by mild stomach upsets, but it gets severe with time if they don’t get proper treatment.